 Tether is a good investment as it offers better access to cryptocurrency assets and minimizes investment risks by detaching itself from price volatility.
 USDT decreases friction when swapping cryptocurrencies and increases transaction speeds compared to using traditional currency.
 In addition, Tether is useful for cross-border payments as it does not require crypto to fiat conversions and bypasses governmental authorities and banks.

 Unlike cryptocurrencies, which can increase in value over time, Tether does not appreciate due to the 1 to 1 peg with the US Dollar.
-Therefore, investing in Tether to make a capital gain is not possible.
-Alternatively, investors can invest in USDT using cryptocurrency platforms to earn interest on crypto by lending their tokens.
+Therefore, selling Tether to make a capital gain is not possible.
+Alternatively, investors can invest using cryptocurrency platforms to earn interest on USDT by lending their tokens.
 Investors can earn attractive interest rates to store USDT on their platform to earn up to 12% APY.

 Tether is a safe and secure cryptocurrency that is built using blockchain technology that features leading cryptographic security protocols that are open-source and 100% verifiable on the public network.
 All USDT tokens in circulation are pegged on 1 to 1 basis with the US Dollar which can be verified at any time by examining the daily records of its bank balances and reserves that are published daily.